Bondi–Metzner–Sachs group

-1962 work of Bondi, van der Burg, Metzner, and Sachs
+1962 work of Bondi, Van der Burg, Metzner, and Sachs

-To give some context for the general reader, the naive expectation for asymptotically flat spacetime symmetries, i.e., symmetries of spacetime seen by observers located far away from all sources of the gravitational field, might be to extend and reproduce the symmetries of flat spacetime of special relativity, viz., the Poincaré group, which is a ten-dimensional group of three Lorentz boosts, three rotations, and four spacetime translations.
+To give some context for the general reader, the naive expectation for asymptotically flat spacetime symmetries, i.e., symmetries of spacetime seen by observers located far away from all sources of the gravitational field, would be to extend and reproduce the symmetries of flat spacetime of special relativity, viz., the Poincaré group, also called the inhomogeneous Lorentz group, which is a ten-dimensional group of three Lorentz boosts, three rotations, and four spacetime translations.
+In short, expectation was that in the limit of weak fields and long distances, general relativity would reduce to special relativity.

-Expectations aside, the first step in the work of Bondi, van der Burg, Metzner, and Sachs was to decide on some physically sensible boundary conditions to place on the gravitational field at light-like infinity to characterize what it means to say a metric is asymptotically flat, with no a priori assumptions made about the nature of the asymptotic symmetry group — not even the assumption that such a group exists.
+Expectations aside, the first step in the work of Bondi, Van der Burg, Metzner, and Sachs was to decide on some physically sensible boundary conditions to place on the gravitational field at light-like infinity to characterize what it means to say a metric is asymptotically flat, with no a priori assumptions made about the nature of the asymptotic symmetry group — not even the assumption that such a group exists.
 Then after artfully designing what they considered to be the most sensible boundary conditions, they investigated the nature of the resulting asymptotic symmetry transformations that leave invariant the form of the boundary conditions appropriate for asymptotically flat gravitational fields.
 What they found was that the asymptotic symmetry transformations actually do form a group and the structure of this group does not depend on the particular gravitational field that happens to be present.
 This means that, as expected, one can separate the kinematics of spacetime from the dynamics of the gravitational field at least at spatial infinity.
-The puzzling surprise in 1962 was their discovery of a rich infinite-dimensional group (the so-called BMS group) as the asymptotic symmetry group, instead of the finite-dimensional Poincaré group, which is a subgroup of the BMS group.
-Not only are the Lorentz transformations asymptotic symmetry transformations, there are also additional transformations that are not Lorentz transformations but are asymptotic symmetry transformations.
-In fact, they found an additional infinity of transformation generators known as supertranslations.
+The puzzling surprise in 1962 was their discovery of a rich infinite-dimensional group (the so-called BMS group) as the asymptotic symmetry group, instead of the expected ten-dimensional Poincaré group.
+The asymptotic symmetries include not only the six Lorentz boost/rotations but also an additional infinity of symmetries that are not Lorentz.
+These additional non-Lorentz asymptotic symmetries, which constitute an infinite superset of the four spacetime translations, are named supertranslations.
 This implies that General Relativity (GR) does not reduce to special relativity in the case of weak fields at long distances.